KnightConan/KnightConan/README.md

 ### Hi there 👋

+I'm a python developer, enjoys a lot to work with python, C++. 🔭 I’m currently working in Allianz SE as a Data Scientist.
+At the same time, I'm doing my partial time master programm in computer science at TUM.

+I like football, a big fan of Chelsea FC since 2007.

 <!--
 **KnightConan/KnightConan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.